sinatra/sinatra/sinatra-contrib/README.md

 * `sinatra/content_for`: Adds Rails-style `content_for` helpers to Haml, Erb,
   Erubis and Slim.

-* `sinatra/decompile`: Recreates path patterns from Sinatra's internal data structures (used by other extensions)/

 * `sinatra/link_header`: Helpers for generating `link` HTML tags and corresponding `Link` HTTP headers.
 Adds `link`, `stylesheet` and `prefetch`